gitlabhq/gitlabhq/doc/security/rack_attack.md

    For example, `["127.0.0.1", "127.0.0.2", "127.0.0.3"]`.
 - `maxretry`: The maximum amount of times a request can be made in the specified time.
-- `findtime`: The maximum amount of time failed requests can count against an IP before it's blacklisted (in seconds).
+- `findtime`: The maximum amount of time that failed requests can count against an IP before it's blacklisted (in seconds).
 - `bantime`: The total amount of time that a blacklisted IP will be blocked (in seconds).